QR CODES

 Airbnbs & Vacation Rentals

-Include the WiFi QR code in your welcome guide or frame it near the router.
+Include the code in your welcome guide or frame it near the router.
 Guests love not having to hunt for passwords.

 Offices & Coworking Spaces